 Based on Justin’s subsequent emotional open letter to fans explaining his reasons — and his fraught history — it is abundantly clear that the Canadian needs a timeout.

-However, as is typical with anything Bieber-related, reaction to the pop superstar’s tour leg cancellation from most media, a few celebrities, and many in the toxic subculture known as Stan Twitter has been predictably negative.
+However, as is typical with anything Bieber-related, reaction to the pop superstar’s tour leg cancellation from most media, some celebrities, and many in the toxic culture that is the blogosphere, has been predictably negative.

-Some of that disaffection was a result of TMZ sensationalizing Bieber’s connection to Hillsong Church and their tacit claim that the organization was behind the singer’s nixing his last tour leg.
+Some of that disaffection was a result of TMZ sensationalizing Bieber’s connection to Hillsong Church and their tacit claim that the megachurch was behind the singer nixing his last tour leg.

-In addition, Bieber’s reps released official statements revealing the pop prince was “super exhausted” after his global trek.
+In addition, Bieber’s reps released official statements revealing the prince of pop was “super exhausted” after his global trek.

-It shouldn’t be too hard for the reasonably minded to grasp that a young artist who only pulled out of just 14 shows after performing a whopping 152 concerts in 16 months, and who has been on tour for six out of his eight-year career has evidently reached burnout.
+It shouldn’t be too hard for the reasonably minded to grasp that a young artist who only pulled out of 14 shows after performing a whopping 152 concerts in 16 months, and who has been on tour for six out of the eight years of his career, has evidently reached burnout.

-By publicly admitting he has limitations and needs to press pause on stressed aspects of his life, Justin re-sparked wider conversations about mental health and the importance of self-care.
+By publicly admitting he has limitations and needs to press pause on key aspects of his life, Justin re-sparked wider conversations about mental health and the importance of self-care.

 — E!
 News (@enews) July 25, 2017

 While the disappointment expressed by those who had tour tickets is understandable, much of the criticism, disrespect — and in some cases, online abuse — directed at the singer after the tour announcement was indicative of a recurring theme when it comes to the Biebs.